-The Prince Albert Parkland Health Region supports an Ethics Committee which can be accessed by members of the community as well as staff and physicians.
-The Committee meets ten months of the year.
+The former Prince Albert Parkland Health Region supports an Ethics Committee which can be accessed by members of the community as well as staff and physicians.
+The Committee meets 10 months of the year.
 Member representation includes a variety of professions and a mix of health care staff and participants from the community.

 What is Ethics?